Agent Builder - Basic Configuration¶

 When to use

 Instructions are required for every agent.
-They define your agent's role, behavior, and response style.
+They define your agent's greeting, role, behavior, and response style.
+For advanced instruction features (Conditional Instructions, Special Instructions, Current Message Prompt), see Builder — Advanced Configuration.

 Overview¶